swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 ## Step 2: Parse a single file

-To continue with our script we can now focus on the first funciton, `parseFile`.
+To continue with our script we can now focus on the first function, `parseFile`.
 Python functions have the same components of functions in most languages.